-Background on Cancer and Therapeutic Approaches Using T Cells unlimited growth to form tumors, a key attribute of cancer.
+Background on Cancer and Therapeutic Approaches Using T Cells

+Cancer is caused by fatal changes in the genes of single cells.
+These mutations deregulate proteins that normally control the survival, growth and division of cells.
+As a result, mutated cells change their behavior and can undergo unlimited growth to form tumors, a key attribute of cancer.
 Our immune system is an essential defense against the growth and spread of cancer cells.
 T cells are a special type of immune cell that patrol our body to recognize and kill cells with abnormal proteins.
 This recognition is based on the TCR, a large complex comprised of six different protein subunits (denoted as TCRa, TCRß, CD3e, CD3g, CD3d, CD3z).
 When the a and ß subunits of the TCR recognize a specific tumor antigen presented by the HLA complex on the cancer cell, a broad cascade is triggered that regulates all of the T cell's necessary functions to perform as a killer cell, including T cell activation, survival, differentiation, migration, adhesion, chemotaxis, metabolic adaption, tumor cell killing, cytokine release and persistence.
 All of these functions are required to orchestrate tumor cell killing and prevent relapse.
 Deficiencies in the TCR signaling system allow the escape and unrestricted growth of malignant cells, which can culminate in a patient's death.
 The loss of the antigen-presenting HLA complex on cancer cells makes them invisible for T cells, thereby escaping immune surveillance.